-Some of the most frequently asked questions (FAQs) are answered below.
-If you have any further questions, please feel free to email us and we will add your question to the list..
+Some of the most frequently asked questions are answered below.
+If you have any further questions, please feel free to email us if you have other questions you would like answers to.

 How is the course run?

 A tutor presents material, and leads a discussion based on what arises.
 Being practical rather than academic, the emphasis is on personal knowledge.
 Students are encouraged neither to accept nor reject the ideas put forward, but to test them in practice for themselves, in the light of their own experience.

 In this way, for those who wish, the whole week between classes can become a learning opportunity.

 As the course continues, the most vivid and valuable part of the evening meetings is often sharing what has been seen in daily life between individual sessions.

 Do I need any previous qualifications?